iAvoe/Object-Oriented-Analysis-Design-Review-9/README.md

 # Object-Oriented-Analysis-Design-Review-9
 ## Database Design

 **Database**:
 - An integrated collection of stored data that is centrally managed and controlled
+- Part of a larger whole information system
+- Provides for data collection, storage and retrieval.

 **Database management system (DBMS)**
 - A system software component that manages and controls one or more databases